-We would recommend a heat resistant tile adhesive such as the Palace Heat Resistant Adhesive, onto a good solid surface.
+Also, a heat resistant tile adhesive such as the Palace Heat Resistant Adhesive should be applied onto a good solid surface.
 If for any reason the inner walls of the chimney are not in a good enough condition (e.g. crumbling or uneven), we’d advise that Calcium Silicate Heat resistant boards would be a good solution to give you a suitable surface to tile onto.

 Which tiles look best behind a wood burner or fireplace?

 If you’re installing a wood burner or stove in your living area, and you’d like to use tiles as a backdrop surrounding it, then we recommend choosing porcelain tiles, which are heat resistant.
 But there are so many porcelain tiles to choose from – so which would look best?

 If you love keeping up with the latest interior design trends, then one thing we’ve spotted at-home styling shows lately is textured surfaces.
 It’s all about injecting a textured look into your interiors these days, which helps to add a more interesting, characterful, eye-catching finish.
 So our advice?
 Introduce textured tiles and finishes to your fireplace.
 Fires and wood burners tend to give off a warm glow, which would really help to accentuate the texture on your tiles; casting shadows, and highlighting certain sections.